• Skip to primary navigation

 4. Kiener Plaza

-The downtown St. Louis green space didn’t have much going on until its recent makeover.
-Now it boasts a colorful playground, two water features, and free weekly Sunrise Yoga classes.
-There are also evening boot camps and family friendly days with storytelling and lawn games.
-Kiener Plaza offers great photos ops of the Gatweay Arch framing the Old Courthouse.
+This downtown St. Louis green boasts a colorful playground, two water features, and free weekly Sunrise Yoga classes.
+There are also evening boot camps and family-friendly days with storytelling and lawn games.
+Kiener Plaza offers great photo ops of the Gatweay Arch framing the Old Courthouse.

 5. The Old Courthouse